-Transformable subscriptions (available with snapshot replication or transactional replication) leverages the data movement, transformation mapping, and filtering capabilities of Data Transformation Services (DTS).
+Transformable subscriptions leverage the data movement, transformation mapping, and filtering capabilities of Data Transformation Services (DTS).
 Using transformable subscriptions in your replication topology allows you to customize and send published data based on the requirements of individual Subscribers.

 Examples of how you can use transformable subscriptions include:

-- Creating column and horizontal partitions of published data on a per Subscriber basis (custom data partitions).
+Creating column and row partitions of published data on a per-Subscriber basis.